 What is SD-WAN?Maria Cruz Alcocer

-Within the new technologies, specifically SD – WAN is causing a great impact on all companies as it leads to an evolution in communications WAN That didn’t happen for years.
+Within the new technologies, specifically SD – WAN is causing a great impact in all companies since it entails an evolution in WAN communications that did not occur for years.

 What is SD-WAN?

 It is the software-defined WAN.
-It is a new approach to network connectivity that reduces operational costs and improves resource usage for multi-site deployments.
+It’s a new approach to network connectivity that reduces operational costs and improves resource usage for multi-site deployments.

-It enables network administrators to use bandwidth more efficiently and ensure the highest level of performance for critical applications without sacrificing security or data privacy.
+It enables network administrators to use bandwidth more efficiently and ensure the highest level of performance for critical applications without sacrificing data privacy or security.

 So what does SD-WAN offer?

-As an answer to this question, comment that it allows administrators maximize network flexibility and bandwidth efficiency.
-Operating costs and time spent on managing bandwidth are reduced.
+In response to this question, comment that it allows administrators to maximize network flexibility and bandwidth efficiency.
+Operating costs and time spent on bandwidth management are reduced.
 Simplify WAN management.

 As it does?